-In this three-minute read, we look at the high levels of activity expected to return to the lettings market in Launceston and the extra hygiene and social distancing measure we’re putting in place to keep everybody safe.
+In this three-minute read, we look at the high levels of activity expected to return to the lettings market and the extra hygiene and social distancing measure we’re putting in place to keep everybody safe.

 Last week letting agents were given the go-ahead to return to work as part of the Government’s strategy to ease the country out of lockdown gradually.
 While this is good news that doesn’t mean that it’s business as usual in the property market.